JetBerri/Stealer/README.md

 # Stealer
-Fat-Stealer is a stealer that allows you to open a Backdoor in the victims machine and grab some info from Discord such as token, IP, name...
+Fat-Stealer is a stealer that allows you to open a Backdoor in the victims machine and grab some info from Discord such as token, IP, name.
+When the victim opens it a black screen will appear...
 Simple stealer in Alpha phase wirtten in python.
 More features will be available soon.
 Beta Version

 # Terms
 - [@] Use this tool only for educational purposes.